hellotext/hellotext.js/README.md

 ### List of events

-- `hello:session-set`: This event is fired when the session value for `Hellotext.session` is set.
+- `session-set`: This event is fired when the session value for `Hellotext.session` is set.
 Either through an API request, or if the session was found in the cookie.

 ## Understanding Sessions